Migrate to cloud authentication using Staged Rollout

 While users are in Staged Rollout with PHS, changing passwords might take up to 2 minutes to take effect due to sync time.
 Make sure to set expectations with your users to avoid helpdesk calls after they changed their password.

-You can monitor the users and groups added or removed from Staged Rollout and users sign-ins while in Staged Rollout, using the new Hybrid Auth workbooks in the Azure portal.
+You can monitor the users and groups added or removed from Staged Rollout and users sign-ins while in Staged Rollout, using the new Hybrid Auth workbooks in the Microsoft Entra admin center.

 Remove a user from Staged Rollout